 When we go house hunting, we usually have a list of what to look for in an ideal home.
 For many people, character and functionality top that list.
-Meanwhile, no architectural style combines these two features as effectively and creatively as the craftsman house plan.
+Meanwhile, no architectural style combines these two features as effectively and creatively as the craftsman style house design.

-Brief History of the Craftsman Floor Plan design
+Brief History of the Craftsman Style House Design

 Before the British arts and crafts movement of the 19th century started, Victorian homes were the order of the day.
 The Victorian style of architecture pays so much attention to beauty and glamour.
 This style incorporates over-the-top details in every direction.
 As such, only the wealthy could afford it.

-But we cannot really do justice to the history of the Craftsman style without mentioning an English designer by the name of William Morris.
+But we cannot really do justice to the history of the Craftsman style house without mentioning an English designer by the name of William Morris.
 This man can be said to have founded the arts and crafts movement during the 1860s.
-He contributed immensely to the development of craftsman housing style through his supply of crafted materials to the common people.
+He contributed immensely to the development of the craftsman style house through his supply of crafted materials to the common people.

-What Else Should You Know about Craftsman House Plan?
+What Else Should You Know about Craftsman Style House Designs?

 They Boast of a Private Entryway Acting as a Drop Zone before the Main Living Space

-The Exterior of a Craftsman-Style Makes a Very Big Statement
+The Exterior of a Craftsman Style House Makes a Very Big Statement

 Cased Openings Define Different Interior Spaces

-Thick crown moldings is a Feature of craftsman house design
+Thick crown moldings is a Feature of craftsman Style house design

-The fireplace is the Center of the craftsman house plan
+The fireplace is the Center of a Craftsman Style house

 The Dining Room is designed with Wainscoting Details